-Defendants offered further assurances by representing that the quality control over the manufacturing of the Contaminated Dog Foods as a rigid process free of outsourcing.
+Defendants had a duty to ensure that there were no chemicals included in the Contaminated Dog Foods.
+In fact, Defendants offered further assurances by representing the quality control over the manufacturing of the Contaminated Dog Foods as a rigid process free of outsourcing.

-- ourselves, in our own kitchens, where we oversee every detail of food preparation from where our ingredients come from, to every cooking, quality and food safety process."
+- 73. Defendants specifically promise on their website, "[W]e prepare ACANA ourselves, in our own kitchens, where we oversee every detail of food preparation-from where our ingredients come from, to every cooking, quality and food safety process."
 Similarly, Defendants promise that their "Dogstar® Kitchens have access to a myriad of specialty family farms, with whom we partner for our supply of trusted ingredients."
 Finally, Defendants promise "[s]tandards that rival the human food processing industry for authenticity, nutritional integrity, and food safety."
 According to the Orijen and Acana websites, Defendants "feature state-of-theart fresh food processing technologies."
-As such, Defendants knew or should have known that higher temperatures coupled with the type of containers used in manufacturing create a real risk of BPA in their products. - 62.
-Defendants' website and packaging also warrant, claim, feature, represent, advertise, or otherwise market that their products are natural.
-In fact, Orijen's slogan is "Nourish as Nature Intended" and the protein, oil, and fat sources are "fit for human consumption."

-63. In promoting their promises, warranties, claims, representations, advertisements, or otherwise marketing that the Contaminated Dog Foods are safe and pure, Defendants provide further assurances to their customers:
+As such, Defendants knew or should have known that higher temperatures coupled with the type of containers used in manufacturing create a real risk of BPA in their products. - 74.
+In promoting their promises, warranties, claims, representations, advertisements, or otherwise marketing that the Contaminated Dog Foods are superior quality, healthy, never outsourced and made with fresh, regional ingredients, Defendants provide further assurances to their customers: